LuccaHiratsuca/nosql-qa/README.md

     To use the OpenAI embedding model, you need to provide an API key in the `OPENAI_API_KEY` environment variable.

 - **Tabular Data:**
 The system is designed to handle tabular data with arbitrary columns.
-The ingestion process converts each row into a document that stores both raw data and a textual representation for similarity searches.
+During ingestion, each row is converted into a document that contains both the raw data and a textual representation for semantic searches.

 ---